-- DESIGNED FOR: Superfeet RUN Comfort Insoles are ideal for running or walking, helping reduce foot fatigue while gaining efficiency.
+- DESIGNED FOR: These Comfort shoe insoles are ideal for running or walking, helping reduce foot fatigue while gaining in performance

-- WHAT TYPE OF FOOT: Ideal for those with a medium to high arch looking for maximum arch support.
+- WHAT TYPE OF FOOT: These support shoe soles are Ideal for those with a medium to high arch looking for maximum arch support or to avoid overpronation.

 Superfeet Carbon Insoles